Social commerce strategies: from browsing to buying on social media

 Instagram remains the king of visual social commerce.
 The platform offers multiple sales opportunities:

-• Instagram Shop: Full product catalog within your profile
+• Instagram Shop: Complete product catalog within your profile

 • Shopping Tags: Direct product links in posts and Stories